FearTheDeer9/AmortizedBayesianOptimization/docs/architecture/overview.md

 4. Acquisition model selects intervention based on state and objectives
 5. SCM environment executes intervention and returns outcome
 6. Experience buffer is updated with new intervention-outcome pair
+7. Model parameters updated via self-supervised learning (progressive learning mode)
-7. Trajectory buffer stores RL training data if in training mode
+8. Trajectory buffer stores RL training data if in training mode
-8. Return to step 2 and repeat
+9. Return to step 2 and repeat

+## Progressive Learning Extension

+The system now supports **self-supervised progressive learning** where the ParentSetPredictionModel updates its parameters online using data likelihood as the training signal, without requiring supervision or ground truth labels.
+This enables:

+- Online adaptation to new causal structures
+- Performance validation across difficulty levels
+- Complete end-to-end learning without external supervision
+- Demonstration of genuine causal discovery capabilities

 ## Key Architectural Decisions